wcgordon1/wcgordon1/README.md

 - https://www.webp.zip/

+# 20 projects in 2 months
+- These are surprisingly good for the speed at which they were built.
+Check them out >>>
+- <a href="https://starterbuild.com/projects/" target="_blank">Projects</a>

 ## Some other sites:
 - These don't have open repos. just kind of fun to build.
 If you want to look, I guess ask.
 Code isn't very good.